-• As usual you need to take the same steps as of Labs 0 and 1 in eclipse to compile and run the code series successfully.
-But now you need to write up your own assembly code to generate your prime numbers in an array successfully and efficiently (in terms of machine performance).
+- As usual you need to take the same steps for configuring your debugger similar to Labs 0 and 1 in eclipse to compile and run the code series successfully.
+But now you need to write up your own assembly code to generate your prime numbers in an array successfully and efficiently (in terms of machine performance). - Now you can appreciate how extensive the process is on assembly level checking out the register content being updated by operators systematically, as they are compared (cmp), branched into (e.g. bge) like a switch (cases in C language), popped from or into, etc. compared to the high-level representation of a simple code (finding prime numbers using modulus, for example). - The following is the comment-based and actual assembly code (most lines need your input to complete the missing parts i.e. the actual code and not the comments) for Lab 2 problem, where you need to translate it properly in your code!

-- Now you can appreciate how extensive the process is on assembly level checking out the register content being updated by operators systematically, as they are compared (cmp), branched into (e.g. bge) like a switch (cases in C language), popped from or into, etc. compared to the high-level representation of a simple code (finding prime numbers using modulus, for example). - To understand how a high-level language can be translated to assembly and thus interpreted on a machine level, an email was sent to you with a way to translate on http://assembly.ynh.io/ as well as the 2nd lab manual code including all the commands and comments attached in that email.
-You might find both useful for the current solution. - The following is the comment-based and actual assembly code (most lines need your input to complete the missing parts i.e. the actual code and not the comments) for Lab 2 problem, where you need to translate it properly in your code and it will work expectably! - Note: registers in the following code could be any other number depending on your code assumption... if you have your own solution, you may compare and have it both to present, you shall gain bonus marks as well for the effort (of course, commented code):
+• Note: registers in the following code could be any other number depending on your code assumption... if you have your own solution, you may compare and have it both to present, you shall gain bonus marks as well for the effort (of course, commented code):